On one warm, 80-degree Independence Day in 1970, 150 runners lined up and made history.

 They were racing in the inaugural AJC Peachtree Road Race — what would become, today, the largest 10K in the world, with more than 60,000 runners.
 (More than 500 times the race's original size.)

-The course took them 6.2 miles, beginning at the corner of Peachtree Road and West Paces Ferry Road.
-At 9:30 that morning the “original 110” — after paying an entry fee of $2 — ran from Buckhead to the Equitable Plaza downtown.
+The course took them 6.2 miles, beginning at the corner of Peachtree Road and West Paces Ferry Road, near the old Sears store, which is no longer there.
+At 9:30 that morning the “original 110” — after paying an entry fee of $2 — ran from Buckhead to the Equitable Plaza downtown, just north of Five Points.

 The road race was a year in the making, an effort by the Atlanta Track Club to create a more inclusive atmosphere, where all runners were celebrated.
 It was the brainchild of the club's Tim Singleton, who suggested something else: Giving the finishers commemorative T-shirts.